vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 Not pretty, but we can see that the optimiser is just a **gradient transformation** – in fact all optimisers in Optax are implemented as gradient transformations.
-These are defined to be a pair of functions `init` and `update`, which are both pure functions.
+A gradient transformation is defined to be a pair of functions `init` and `update`, which are both pure functions.
 Like a Flax model, Optax optimisers have no state, and must be initialised before it can be used, and any state must be passed around by the developer to `update`: